-MSOTs are supposed to have 14 CSOs; two more operators than an ODA and two fewer than a SEAL platoon.
+MSOTs are supposed to have 14 CSOs; two more operators than an ODA and two fewer than a Navy SEAL platoon.
 MSOTs are unique in that we only have one commissioned officer; one less than SF (Officer, Warrant Officer) and SEALs (two Officers).
 A major parallel between MARSOC, NSW, and SF is the regional alignment of commands.
 MSOBs are regionally dedicated just as SF and NSW Groups are in being operationally responsible for specific areas of the world.

 MSOTs differ drastically from NSW and USASOC in that MARSOC has not yet formally designated each team as either jump or dive qualified.
 Some MSOTs will be HAHO qualified, some will be HALO/HAHO and some will have a decent number of divers.
 This might appear to be disorganized, but let’s put things into perspective: MARSOC is an organization in its infancy, and it was born in the midst of heavy fighting in Afghanistan, where over 2/3 of the force is devoted to that fight.